NateKomodo/OpenMineAI/README.md

 ## Current features

-As of 0.4.1, the following is done:
+As of 0.5.1, the following is done:

 - Movement
 - Breaking and placing
 - Pathfinding
+- Basic path execution
 - Forge integration for 1.12.2

 ## Todo